“Mommy, you be a cop and we’ll be the robbers! We’re running away and taking your money!”

 Provide the materials

 It doesn’t have to be complicated, it could be as simple as setting out a few items for pretending and see what they do.
-I've been finding some great ideas for creating DIY dress up play over on Pinterest - take a peek at these fun ideas!
+If you're looking for some great pretend play resources, check out My Pretend Place!